wescale/k8s-advanced-training/install-your-cluster/README.md

 In the `kube-system` namespace, look at the `ippools` and `configmap/calico-config` objects.

-* Is there an ovelay network?
+* Is there an overlay network?
 * Is BGP (BIRD) used?